What is Malware? Types & Prevention

-So what is malware?
+what is malware

 Malware can gain entry to your network in many ways.
 For example, an employee can unknowingly introduce malware into your organization by clicking on a link in a phishing email or downloading content from a suspicious website.
 Vulnerabilities, such as unpatched systems, are also a common target of malicious programs.

 Once malware has penetrated the network, threat actors can use it to steal information, encrypt systems, spy on users, and remove files.
 Certain malware can also spread laterally through the organization causing widespread business disruption.
+It can help attackers to steal money, disrupt operations, degrade performance and shut down access to critical IT resources.

-Common types of malware
+Common Types of Malware

-Let’s look at the most common types of malware.
+Let’s look at the most common types of malware:

 1. Ransomware